 Through blogging, I connected with other parents-to-be who were also expecting their first babies, and after I wrote about the experience online, the outpouring of support buoyed me through those scary few days.
 I guess you could say that’s how I became a “mommy blogger,” because I didn’t look back after that, eventually writing about everything from the struggle to find a nursing bra to the gory story of my labour and delivery.
 No detail was too personal to share.

 In hindsight, many of those details really were too personal to share.
-I found that out the hard way, when a male teammate on my triathlon team told me he got a kick out of my bra shopping story and that I didn’t look like an F cup at all.
-It’s a good thing I was already red-faced from my workout because at least it covered up how much I blushed at the remark.
+I found that out the hard way when a male teammate on my triathlon team told me he got a kick out of my bra-shopping story and that I didn’t look like an F cup at all.
+It’s good that I was already red-faced from my workout because at least it covered up how much I blushed at the remark.

 At the risk of sounding curmudgeonly, if you’re venturing into the world of parent blogging, here are five things I think you should know.